Hamilton fastest but Bottas on pole

 "I imagine it will be difficult to move up."

-Verstappen said the Red Bull did not have the pace to battle with the Mercedes.
+Verstappen said the Red Bull did not have the pace to compete with the Mercedes.

 "Compared to yesterday we managed to turn it around quite well," he said.
 "The laps were quite good.
 But there was not the lap time in it to fight for pole.

-"Third is the maximum for us and tomorrow lining up in second let's wait and see what the weather will do but overall I'm pretty happy."
+"Third is the maximum for us and tomorrow lining up in second let's wait and see what the weather will do, but overall I'm pretty happy."

-Hamilton's remark about tyres was a reference to the fact that only one driver in the top 10 - Alpha Tauri's Yuki Tsunoda in ninth place - will start on the soft tyre, everyone else preferring the more durable medium in the second session, which defines the starting tyre of the drivers in the top half of the grid.
+Hamilton's remark about tyres was a reference to the fact that only one driver in the top 10 - Alpha Tauri's Yuki Tsunoda in ninth place - will start on the soft tyre, with everyone else preferring the more durable medium in the second session, which defines the starting tyre of the drivers in the top half of the grid.

-Behind the big three, Verstappen's Sergio Perez failed to achieve what his team had requested in qualifying close to the Mercedes, the Mexican only seventh and beaten by Leclerc, Gasly and Alonso.
+Behind the big three, Verstappen's team-mate Sergio Perez failed to achieve what Red Bull had requested and qualify close to the Mercedes, with the Mexican only seventh and beaten by Leclerc, Gasly and Alonso.

 McLaren's Lando Norris, Aston Martin's Lance Stroll and Tsunoda completed the top 10.

-Williams driver George Russell starts 13th, with Mick Schumacher an impressive 14th in the Haas, and Daniel Ricciardo a disappointing 16th in the second McLaren.
+Williams driver George Russell will start 13th, with Mick Schumacher an impressive 14th in the Haas, and Daniel Ricciardo a disappointing 16th in the second McLaren.